gatling/frontline-doc/content/reference/current/release/release-notes/index.md

 * FL-1020: Reports: Group selection switches back when page is refreshing while the run is ongoing
 * FL-1029: Users: Global System Admins couldn't reset the password of users who didn't have a global role
 * FL-1036: Reports: Memory unit should be MB, not Mb
+* FL-1039: Openshift: Fix `edge` termination when connecting to injectors through a secured route

 ## 1.16.6 (2022-04-29)